Fallout 2: Reception

-Fallout 2 received positive reviews, according to the review aggregators Metacritic and GameRankings.
-It was a finalist for the "role-playing game of the year" awards from Computer Gaming World, GameSpot, CNET Gamecenter, IGN and the Academy of Interactive Arts & Sciences, all of which ultimately went to Baldur's Gate.
+Fallout 2 received critical acclaim, according to the review aggregator websites Metacritic and GameRankings.
+It was a finalist for "PC Role-Playing Game of the Year" during the AIAS' 2nd Annual Interactive Achievement Awards, along with nominations for role-playing game of the year awards from Computer Gaming World, GameSpot, CNET Gamecenter, and IGN; all were ultimately given to Baldur's Gate.
 The editors of GameSpot wrote, "A bigger, better Fallout, this sequel to 1997's RPG of the Year was populated with more characters, more places to go, and more things to do."

 Positive reviewers praised the gameplay, storyline, and worthiness as a successor to the original Fallout, while detractors criticized frequent bugs and lack of improvement over the first game.
 Daniel Morris of GamePro praised the mix of action and character interaction as well as the non-linear gameplay.
 IGN applauded the developers for the sizable game world, the writing, and "not fixing something that wasn't broken."
 Game Revolution praised the game's depth and storyline but criticized its graphics and interface.

 Sales

 Fallout 2 was a commercial success.
 In the United States, it secured third place on PC Data's computer game sales rankings for the first week of November 1998.
 It was absent from the weekly top 10 by the following week, but debuted at #20 for the month of November overall.
 Fallout 2 sold 123,000 copies in the United States by March 2000.
 GameSpot writer Desslock considered these "very good sales, especially since the overall [worldwide] figures are likely double those amounts."
 According to Keza MacDonald of Eurogamer, Fallout 2 was unsuccessful in the United Kingdom; she noted that the game and its predecessor totaled just over 50,000 sales combined in the region.

+As of March of 2025 Fallout 2 is available for purchase on several major PC game platforms, including Steam and GOG.
+These platforms include the SFALL version 4.4.5 patch (see improvements section of GOG's Fallout 2 store page) that modifies the game to have improved compatibility and performance with modern operating systems & screen resolutions, and cloud save functionality; though there is an option when launching the game to play "classic Fallout", which runs the game in its original 640x480 resolution.
+Both platforms also include the 1.02 version of the game, which was the last official patch released by Interplay on February 11, 1999, it could originally be downloaded from their website or mailed on a 3½-inch floppy disc (prior to broadband internet games often had to be patched with disks), the final U.S. version of the patch was 1.02d (U.K. is 1.01) and includes fixes for a number of major bugs including both combat and quest glitches.